nbur4556/readme-generator/README.md

 ## Description

-Generates a readme file for your github project.
+Generates a readme file for your Github project.

 ## Table of Contents